 CRE Short Volume

-Cre8 Enterprise Limited Class A Ordinary Shares (CRE) operates in the Industrials sector, specifically the Specialty Business Services industry, with a market capitalization near $4.3M, listed on NASDAQ, employing roughly 89 people, carrying a beta of -0.33 to the broader market.
-Cre8 Enterprise Limited, through its subsidiaries, engages in the provision of integrated financial printing services for listed companies, IPO applicants, and private companies in the finance and capital markets under the Cre8 brand name in Hong Kong and the People's Republic of China.
+Cre8 Enterprise Limited Class A Ordinary Shares (CRE) operates in the Industrials sector, specifically the Specialty Business Services industry, with a market capitalization near $6.9M, listed on NASDAQ, employing roughly 91 people, carrying a beta of 0.22 to the broader market.
+Operating through its various divisions, Cre8 Enterprise Limited offers a comprehensive suite of financial communication and document production services.
 Led by Sze Ting Cho, public since 2025-07-23.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.